-Using an ANT+ Indoor Trainer
+Using an Indoor Trainer

-Before you can use a compatible ANT+ indoor trainer, you must pair the trainer with your watch (Pairing Your Wireless Sensors, page 74).
+Before you can use a compatible indoor trainer, you must pair the trainer with your watch using ANT+[®] technology (Pairing Your Wireless Sensors, page 82).

 You can use your watch with an indoor trainer to simulate resistance while following a course, ride, or workout.
 While using an indoor trainer, GPS is turned off automatically.